knightsUCF/CarRacing/Log.md

 So then the car will start moving right away in a straight line, which really helps us to narrow down any complexity.

+At first we just want to spawn a car.
+Do everything step by step like John Romero.

+So after we spawn the cars we will want to move them, and then after that add colliders for detecting collisions, and implement game over state.
+Also we want to implement the scoring system.
+The way we can do this is to put a narrow thin long collider, once the player passes this collider on any of the cars they get awarded 100 points for passing them.

+So in order:

+- spawn cars on tiles

+- assign cars initial velocity

+- add colliders for detecting collisions

+- implement game over state

+- score